BatsResearch/alfred/docs/alfred/fm/utils.md

 [Show source in utils.py:42](../../../alfred/fm/utils.py#L42)

-Reorder an array according to a given order.
+Recover an array according to a given order index.

 This function reorders the elements in an array according to the order specified by a separate array.